 But remember that, if your file contains more than one protected sheets than you have to run the macro individually for each sheet.

 To unprotect Excel sheet without password in the modern versions of Excel 2013 and Excel 2016, you can save the document as Excel 97-2003 workbook (*.xls) first, run the macro to unprotect it, and then save the workbook back as a .xlsx file.
 Alternatively, you can use one of the free tools, for example, Password Protection Remover add-in for Excel.

-Solution 4: Unprotect Excel Cells with PassFab Software
+Solution 4: Unprotect Excel Cells with PassFab for Excel

 The quickest and most efficient way is to use the PassFab for Excel software to unprotect cells in Excel.
-If you’re locked out of the Excel file and would like to open the file without a password, that’s not a worry anymore, because you got the PassFab software.
+If you’re locked out of the Excel file and would like to open the file without a password, that’s not a worry anymore, because you got PassFab for Excel.
 This password recovery software can easily recover lost password with powerful attack mode and remove restriction password for Excel.

 Step 1.
 Free download PassFab for Excel on your computer first.